aya-rs/aya/aya-obj/README.md

 ## Overview

-eBPF programs written with [libbpf] or [aya-bpf] are usually compiled into an ELF object file, using various section to store information about the eBPF programs.
+eBPF programs written with [libbpf] or [aya-bpf] are usually compiled into an ELF object file, using various sections to store information about the eBPF programs.

 `aya-obj` is a library that loads, parses and processes such eBPF